Savings bonds to suit your needs

 Often, the “total return” is highlighted for Irish State Savings products.
 This is a calculation which takes into account how much you would make over the course of, say, a ten year deposit, factored into the initial investment amount.
 However, it is stipulated in the Irish Consumer Protection Code of 2012 that the percentage AER must always be shown, as this is a much more meaningful figure.

 The key figure to look at when selecting a savings bond is therefore the AER (annual equivalent rate).
-Currently, the top AER offered by Ireland State Savings is 1.5% for a 10-year National Solidarity Bond.
-While the products are not subject to DIRT, the interest rates are lower than similar fixed-term accounts in mainland Europe with shorter durations.
+As of February 2024, the top AER offered by Ireland State Savings is 2.01% for a 10-year National Solidarity Bond.
+While this is not subject to DIRT, the interest rates are lower than similar fixed-term accounts in mainland Europe with shorter durations.

 Raisin Bank: Greater flexibility with transparent rates

 The minimum duration for an Ireland State Savings bond is three years, while our current minimum savings duration is just three months.
-Savers still benefit from the security of a guaranteed interest rate, but with a wider choice of savings terms to choose from.
+Savers still benefit from the security of a guaranteed interest rate, but with a wider choice of savings terms to choose from than with Post Office savings bonds.
 Simply compare the offers in the table above and find your perfect match.

 With Raisin Bank, you can open as many savings bonds with different banks as you like, and our handy online banking system enables you to keep track of all your savings in one place.